kiwiscripter/Valour/FAQ.md

 ## Can I have sub-catagories?
 Yes you can have as many as you want in your planet.
 ## How will Valour handle user reports?
-Valour will priorities user reports that break the law such as doxxing, illegal material, extortion, etc...
+Valour will prioritize user reports that break the law such as doxxing, illegal material, extortion, etc...
 We will also confirm if a user did send certain messages.
 Valour will not punish people for being offensive however and only assure safety and law.

 # Unanswered questions:
 ## How will Valour be monetized?